white-king17/Simple-python/README.md

-# THis is my Notes
+# This is my GitHub Account
-Today i went to college and came back early and started watching phone and then i went to the shop for buying stationary .
+* This my GitHub account which contains my c programs and python programs.*